Kyrobi/Cynagen/Files/Rules.md

 * Purposely causing lag to the server is not allowed.
 This includes anything that will jeopardize the server's integrity.

+* Any build(s) that pose as hate crime, inciting hate, religious matters, political matters, and etc are not allowed.

+* Structures like penises and middle fingers are allowed, but there are limitations.
+This is an out of sight, out of mind type of deal.
+If you don't want to be punished for it, put it somewhere where other people won't easily see it.
+This includes building it underground in a claim you own, inside of your house, or in an remote location where no one will see (as long as it's on claimed land that you actively use).
+Building it next to someone's house, outside of spawn, and randomly across the server is not allowed.

 ## 5. Cheating, hacking, and exploiting are not allowed.